 It was suggested earlier that a kind of salvation from conflict lay in mathematics, where all disputes could be resolved amicably.
 And yet, strictly speaking, what can be so resolved are disputes about mathematics that can be expressed in formal systems.
-Mathematics, and number theory in particular, can no longer be distinguished from other sciences as Hardy distinguished it in 1940 by saying,
+Mathematics, and number theory in particular for its relevance to encryption, can no longer be distinguished from other sciences as Hardy distinguished it in 1940 by saying, science works for evil as well as for good (and particularly, of course, in time of war); and both Gauss and less mathematicians may be justified in rejoicing that there is one science at any rate, and that their own, whose very remoteness from ordinary human activities should keep it gentle and clean.
+[38, §21, p.
+121]